University of FloridaSolutions for Your Life

 Why do we need vitamin C?

-Vitamin C, also known as ascorbic acid, has a wide variety of uses in the body.
-It helps slow down or prevent cell damage.
-It is needed to maintain healthy body tissues and the immune system.
-Vitamin C also helps the body absorb iron from plant foods.
+Vitamin C, also known as ascorbic acid, has a wide variety of functions in the body.
+It helps to slow down or prevent cell damage.
+It is needed to keep body tissues and the immune system healthy.
+Dietary vitamin C also helps the body absorb iron from plant foods.

-What happens if we don't get enough vitamin C?
+What happens if we do not get enough vitamin C?

-Vitamin C is found in many foods we eat and deficiency is rare.
-Scurvy, the disease caused by vitamin C deficiency, was common generations ago.
-Seamen who lived at sea for months at a time and ate no fresh fruits or vegetables often got scurvy.
-Today, scurvy is rare in the U.S. Still, not getting enough vitamin C can lead to anemia, bleeding gums, infections, dry and splitting hair, and poor wound healing.
+Vitamin C is found in many foods we eat, and deficiency is rare.
+Scurvy, a disease caused by vitamin C deficiency, was common generations ago.
+Sailors who lived at sea for months at a time and ate no fresh fruits or vegetables often got scurvy.
+Today, scurvy is rare in the US, but not getting enough vitamin C may contribute to anemia, and lead to bleeding gums, infections, dry and splitting hair, and poor wound healing.

 How much vitamin C do we need?